For More Information

 Partial need-based tuition scholarship is available from the Graduate School of Arts and Sciences.
 Information about this and other sources of funding may be found on the GSAS website.
 The Music Department may also recommend additional merit scholarship, determined on a case-by-case basis.

-Applicants are asked to apply directly to the Graduate School of Arts and Sciences using the online application procedure Apply Online.
-For fall admission, the application deadline is rolling until the class is full; classes begin in late August.
-For spring admission, the application deadline is November 15 for the semester beginning in January.
+Applicants are asked to apply directly to the Graduate School of Arts and Sciences using the online application procedure: Apply Online.
+For fall admission, there is rolling admission through April 1.
 Application for mid-year admission may also be considered.
 GRE scores are recommended, as well as English proficiency exam scores when applicable.

 Application Fee: check the GSAS Admissions site for the fee, which must accompany the application.
 Applications will not be considered without payment of the application fee.
 Current Brandeis students are exempted from paying the application fee.